compromise-evident/ProximitySieve/README.md

 ### How it works

-**TLDR:** Applies the sieve of Eratosthenes on an  interval near the n-digit random number--listing nearby primes, and testing only n by all primes < 4 million.
+Applies the sieve of Eratosthenes on an  interval near the n-digit random number--listing nearby primes, and testing only n by all primes < 1 billion.
 Then it searches the sieve for a prime with the most preceding composites.

-char python_mod_command[50300] is a C++ array serving as a string, and is automatically branded with a python3 command to perform n mod p<4M, results of which are append-written to file.
-C++ then takes those results and applies them against the boolean proximity_sieve[1000000000] whose first element represents n (n is the random digits representing a number that is to be adjusted for primality.)